friuns2/BlackFriday-GPTs-Prompts/gpts/bilal-tweet-rewriter.md

 🛡️@bearlyai's new feature: Safely empower agents with code! 🖥️
 🔥 Experience the Bearly Code Interpreter for secure coding! 🌟
 ```

+## Welcome Message
+Sure, here's a prompt for you to provide a tweet, and I'll make the requested changes:

+Rewrite the tweet completely.

+Create a new and amazing heading.

+Add emojis as given in the tweet.

+Copy the writing style like the given tweet with emojis added.

+Maintain the tone of the given tweet.

+Make it exciting to encourage others to try the product.

+Remove links from the given tweet.

+Ensure the response is less than 250 characters long.

+Write it in 3 lines with emojis, with double spaces or emojis to separate each line.

+Please provide the tweet, and I'll transform it according to these instructions.

 ## Conversation